ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

   **Error Code**                                                 **Type**             **Level**            **Sample Message**
 ------------------------------------------------------------   ------------------   --------------------   -----------------------------------------------------------------------------------------
-  ansible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Ansible version ansible-invalid-version                                      Documentation        Error                  The Ansible version at which a feature is supposed to be removed cannot be parsed ansible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AnsibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version collection-invalid-version                                   Documentation        Error                  The collection version at which a feature is supposed to be removed cannot be parsed (it must be a semantic version, see https://semver.org/) deprecated-date                                              Documentation        Error                  A date before today appears as ``removed_at_date`` or in ``deprecated_aliases`` deprecation-mismatch                                         Documentation        Error                  Module marked as deprecated or removed in at least one of the filename, its metadata, or in DOCUMENTATION (setting DOCUMENTATION.deprecated for deprecation or removing all Documentation for removed) but not in all three places. doc-choices-do-not-match-spec                                Documentation        Error                  Value for "choices" from the argument_spec does not match the documentation
+  ansible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Ansible version ansible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AnsibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version deprecated-date                                              Documentation        Error                  A date before today appears as ``removed_at_date`` or in ``deprecated_aliases`` deprecation-mismatch                                         Documentation        Error                  Module marked as deprecated or removed in at least one of the filename, its metadata, or in DOCUMENTATION (setting DOCUMENTATION.deprecated for deprecation or removing all Documentation for removed) but not in all three places. doc-choices-do-not-match-spec                                Documentation        Error                  Value for "choices" from the argument_spec does not match the documentation